Athletics at the 2019 Pan American Games – Men's hammer throw

 The men's hammer throw competition of the athletics events at the 2019 Pan American Games took place on the 8th of August at the 2019 Pan American Games Athletics Stadium.
-The defending Pan American Games champion is Kibwe Johnson from United States.
+The defending Pan American Games champion was Kibwe Johnson from the United States.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: